kl82slo/kl82slo.github.io/_posts/2021-05-18-0004 MicroStrategy Modeling Service.md

 # Post in progress

-If you wish to use Workstation to manage standalone filters, facts, attributes, tables, and schema using the Filter Editor, Fact Editor, Attribute Editor, Schema Editor, and access Schema tab to lock, unlock, and reload (update) schema from the main Workstation window.
+If you wish to use Workstation to manage standalone filters, facts, attributes, tables, and schema using the Filter Editor, Fact Editor, Attribute Editor, Schema Editor, and access Schema tab to lock, unlock, and reload (update) schema.

 Then you need to set up Modeling Service